wjakob/nanobind/docs/api_core.rst

 .. cpp:class:: next_overload

-   This special exception can be used to inform nanobind that a function overload detected incompatible inputs. nanobind will then try other overloads before reporting an error.
+   Raising this special exception from a bound function informs nanobind that the function overload detected incompatible inputs. nanobind will then try other overloads before reporting a ``TypeError``.

    This feature is useful when a multiple overloads of a function accept overlapping or identical input types (e.g. :cpp:class:`object`) and must run code at runtime to select the right overload.

+   You should probably write a thorough docstring explicing the expected inputs in this case, since the behavior won't be obvious from the auto-generated function signature list in the docstring.
+It can be frustrating when a function call fails with an error message stating that the provided arguments aren't compatible with any overload, when the associated error message suggests otherwise.

    .. cpp:function:: next_overload()